sumanb007/kubernetes/sample-project/README.md

     - Pods get minimal permissions by default
     - Storage provisioners need elevated privileges to manage cluster resources
     - RBAC ensures least-privilege access

+  To avoid leader election errors about endpoints, then we need to add the endpoints resource to the RBAC role.
+  We might see errors in the logs about not being able to get endpoints so we should update the ClusterRole to include endpoints too.

     ```yaml
     apiVersion: v1